chatwoot/docs/docs/product/channels/live-chat/integrations/dialogflow.md

 ## FAQ

-### How can an agent transfer the conversation back to dialoflow bot?
+### How can an agent transfer the conversation back to Dialogflow bot?

-When the dialoflow bot is connected to an inbox, conversations are created with `pending` status instead of `open`.
+When the Dialogflow bot is connected to an inbox, conversations are created with `pending` status instead of `open`.
 This lets the intial triaging to happen via the bot before the conversation is passed on to an agent.
 When [`handoff`](#creating-a-handoff-intent) happens, the conversation status is changed into `open` and the bot stops responding to it.